ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So I see some empirical phenomenon and I produce a formal description of that behavior.
 Mechanics comes into play when we move from Kepler and Galileo to Newton, when we move from merely describing some behavior to providing equations of motion that allow us to explain why that behavior has the particular shape that it does.
 So classical mechanics, for example, gives us an account of gravitational force and explains why orbits are shaped the way they do.
-So if galileo and kepler just noticed the shape of orbits and provided a formal description of them, newton explains where that shape comes from in some sense, and principles, in turn, explain where mechanics come from.
+So if Galileo and Kepler just noticed the shape of orbits and provided a formal description of them, newton explains where that shape comes from in some sense, and principles, in turn, explain where mechanics come from.
 So classical mechanics come from the principle of least action or stationary action, which, very roughly speaking, is the principle according to which no more or no less energy is used than necessary to perform some physical movements.
-That kinetic.
-And potential energies balance out such that the true paths of a system through its state space are those for which that balance equals zero.
+That kinetic and potential energies balance out such that the true paths of a system through its state space are those for which that balance equals zero.
-The principle of least action explains where classical mechanics comes from.
+The principle of least action explains where classical mechanics comes from, in some sense.
-In some sense.
-And similarly, the Free Energy Principle is at the basis of another kind of mechanics that is becoming known as Bayesian mechanics.
+And similarly, the Free Energy Principle is at the basis of another kind of mechanics that is becoming known as Bayesian Mechanics.
 You can think of the Free Energy Principle as having the same relation to Bayesian mechanics as the principle of least action has to classical mechanics.
 And Bayesian mechanics is the physics of probabilistic beliefs.
 So it's a physics that connects the properties of the system that you're considering the physical properties of the system.
 In particular, the information entropy of states of a system to the connects the thermodynamic entropy of the states of a system to the information entropy of the beliefs that a system has about the systems to which it is coupled.
-Here.
-A probabilistic belief means a probability density in a very general sense.
+Here, a probabilistic belief means a probability density in a very general sense.
 We're not assuming some kind of contentful motion of belief like you might find in philosophy.
-Really.
-This is about kind of a tracking relation.
+Really, this is about kind of a tracking relation.
 But we'll get that to that in actually, just a few slides.
 There are two main formulations of the Free Energy Principle in the literature.
 The classical and the quantum.